 First, let’s compare coconut flour to regular white flour.
 A cup of the regular flour contains almost 100 grams of carbohydrates.
 Only 3 of these grams are fiber, so almost all the energy in that cup can be used by the Candida in your gut.

 The best way to eat coconut flour while on the Candida Diet is by making coconut bread.
 This is really simple to make, but it gives you a filling snack that will really stop those hunger pangs.
-You can eat as much coconut bread as you like once you’ve finished the cleanse in stage one diet.
-You can check out a good coconut bread recipe here.
+You can eat as much coconut bread as you like once you’ve finished the cleanse at the start of your diet.
+Check out our scrumptious coconut bread recipe.

 Eggs

 There are lots of ways to eat eggs while you are on the Candida Diet.
 Chopping an egg into your salad will immediately make it a more satisfying meal.
-You can start your day with a tasty vegetable omelet.
-And for lunch or dinner you can make a vegetable quiche with zucchini and onions.
+You can start your day with a tasty skillet of eggs with baked vegetables.
+And for snacks you can make some traditional deviled eggs.

-If you want more ideas for healthy, filling meals that won’t make your Candida worse, check out my Ultimate Candida Diet treatment program.
+If you want more ideas for healthy, filling meals that won’t make your Candida worse, check out our Ultimate Candida Diet treatment program.
+It contains more than 40 delicious recipes that are packed full of healthy, Candida-safe ingredients.
+And we also explain which foods you should be eating at each stage of the treatment plan.

 HI I enjoy your comments.
 I still seem to have a urinary tract infection after the Candida and the Dr. wants to put me on AntiBiotics.
 Help.